chriswayg/concrete5/README.md

 ```
 In Concrete5.7, clear the cache and reload the page.

-#### Backup Containers with Data
+#### Backup Containers with Data in Volumes

-Take a look at the `docker-clone` script: It will clone a set of containers including all its data.
+If you are storing your data in Docker volume containers, take a look at the `docker-clone` script: It will clone a set of containers including all its data.
 There is more info regarding it [here on stackoverflow.](http://stackoverflow.com/questions/32794919/script-to-clone-snapshot-docker-containers-including-their-data) The `docker-clone` script still needs to be complemented to be more generally useful beyond this project.
 It is heavily commented, so try it out and see, if it meets your needs.
 I would welcome any suggestions for improvements.

 ---
 ###### License: